Music copyright laws

 Copyright law in the UK protects any original work automatically; there is no need to use a lawyer to register your recording or production.

 The advantage of the music copyright laws in the UK is that it is completely free to receive legal protection for your work.
 The only legal stipulation is that the work must be original.
 If there are elements of other compositions within the piece, it may well infringe music copyright laws, unless those elements were reproduced with permission.

 The downside of the UK’s music copyright laws is that because there is no register of copyright work, it falls on the owner of copyright and their lawyers to act to protect their rights when they are infringed.
-Infringement occurs when copyright protected music is copied, performed, broadcast or adapted without the express permission of the copyright owner.
+Infringement occurs when copyright protected music is:

 One of the main areas of interest in music copyright law concerns the illegal downloading of copyright material.
 Illegal downloading breaks music copyright laws because the distribution of the protected work has not been authorised by the work’s producer or performer.
 Illegal file sharing also denies the work’s producer a royalty, limiting their income and hindering their ability to perform new work.